-As children enter nursery and reception we carry out an informal baseline assessment which helps us to identify skills and areas for development and as such inform our planning of the curriculum.
+As children enter nursery and reception we carry out a baseline assessment which helps us to identify skills and areas for development and as such inform our planning of the curriculum.
+From September 2015 at the beginning of the reception year, children will be assessed according to a nationally accredited baseline assessment and also at the end of the year.
 At the end of years 1,2, 3, 4, 5 and 6 children do assessment tasks and/or SATS tests.
 In Year 1 pupils take part in the Year One Phonics Test.
-We regularly informally assess our children throughout the year so that we can tailor our teaching to fit individual needs.